'Happy Matariki': Family travels from Auckland for Mauao star compass unveiling

 The family was joined by between 200 and 300 people, including young children, who trekked to the summit, with a trail of lights zig-zagging up the path, which was seen from the base.

-Despite the weather forecast, there was not a cloud in the sky; the sliver of the moon was seen surrounded by the stars for the country's first Matariki public holiday.
+Despite the weather forecast, there was not a cloud in the sky; the sliver of the moon was visible surrounded by the stars for the country's first Matariki public holiday.

-Ngā Poutiriao o Mauao Trust, in collaboration with Te Puna I Rangiriri Trust, launched a new Atea-ā-Rangi (star compass) to mark the Māori New Year, alongside the first Matariki Public Holiday in Aotearoa.
+Ngā Poutiriao o Mauao Trust, in collaboration with Te Puna I Rangiriri Trust, launched a new Atea-ā-Rangi (star compass) to mark the Māori New Year.
+The summit trig was removed to make way for the navigation tool.

-After the karakia, the Atea-ā-Rangi was unveiled and everyone was invited to come up to the kōhatu and say the name of loved ones who had died in the past year.
+After the karakia (prayer), the Atea-ā-Rangi was unveiled.
+Everyone was invited to come up to the kōhatu and say the name of loved ones who had died in the past year.

-Speaking to the Bay of Plenty Times, Thatcher said today was "huge" for the Mauao Trust which received the maunga (mountain) back in the late 2000s.
+Speaking to the Bay of Plenty Times, Thatcher said today was "huge" for the Mauao Trust, which recieved the maunga (mountain) after a Treaty of Waitangi settlement in the late 2000s

 "We are being able to recognise our special places with taonga like these."